I Don't Live Here Anymore: Recording

 I Don't Live Here Anymore was recorded at seven different studios over the course of three years.
 The album was co-produced by frontman Adam Granduciel and engineer Shawn Everett.
 Granduciel moved to Los Angeles at the end of 2014, but spent most of 2018 living in New York City.
 In March 2018, while still on tour in support of the band's fourth album A Deeper Understanding (2017), Granduciel began work on the album at Outlier Inn studio in Upstate New York.
 He spent a week there demoing songs with bassist Dave Hartley and multi-instrumentalist Anthony LaMarca.
 In between touring, Granduciel also spent time writing and recording at Studio G in Brooklyn.
 At the end of 2018, the band spent a week recording at Electric Lady Studios in downtown Manhattan.
 Granduciel spent 2019 in Los Angeles, and recorded with band at Electro-Vox Recording Studios in May 2019.
 Granduciel and Everett separated in March 2020 as a result of the COVID-19 pandemic.
 They reunited in October 2020 at Sound City Studios, where they recorded for three weeks.
 Recording also took place at Sunset Sound Recorders and EastWest Studios.

 The songs on I Don't Live Here Anymore were all reimagined, rewritten and/or remixed multiple times over the course of the album's three-year recording process.
 Once the album was given a "final" mixing and was mastered by Greg Calbi, Granduciel decided to change the mixes of several songs.
 After a month of revision, Atlantic Records pushed back its release date.
 One day, Granduciel arranged a final session with Everett to complete the album.
 They spent twelve hours in Everett's studio remixing several tracks, and then remastered those songs themselves.

 Release

 The band announced the album on July 19, 2021, simultaneously releasing the single "Living Proof" with an accompanying video directed by Emmett Malloy.
 The album's title track, which features Lucius, was released on September 15, 2021, also with a video directed by Malloy.
 "Change" was released on October 26, 2021.
 I Don't Live Here Anymore was released on October 29, 2021, through Atlantic Records.
 It follows their Grammy Award-winning album A Deeper Understanding and is the second record of a two-album deal with Atlantic.
+A deluxe version of the album, featuring the tracks "Oceans of Darkness" and "Slow Ghost", was released in September 2022.